 What is servant leadership?

 Service to others is the core of his philosophy.
 The servant leader does not look for ways to seek personal gain.
 Instead, the servant leader becomes influential by empowering others to become better leaders.
-Greenleaf defines a servant leader in his writing as someone who is a servant first.
+Greenleaf defines a servant leader in his writing as a servant first.
 Servant leadership isn't about positions and titles.
 Instead, it is an attitude that people and relationships are important, valuable, and essential to the success of an organization.
 Servant leaders put their people and their organizations before themselves and don't see employees as a means to an end.
 They don't seek personal success at the expense of others.

 Servant leaders help others become better leaders.

-Helping others in a way that is not self-serving puts you in a position of more significant influence and leadership.
+Helping others in a not self-serving way puts you in a position of more significant influence and leadership.
 We see this played out repeatedly in various domains, such as politics, business, sports, and society.
 Emerging leaders are not the ones who discredit others or hold others back to maintain their position.
 Instead, this kind of leadership can make a difference in your field.
 The old saying, A rising tide lifts all boats, illustrates how leadership is the difference-maker.
 By helping others become better leaders, you become one!

 Encourage and inspire your up-and-coming leaders this fall.
 Enroll them in our next Leading A Team program.